AndrasKovacs/normalization-bench/README.md

 All deep HOAS implementations are virtually the same; the use idiomatic ADTs for terms and HOAS values, or straightforward ADT emulation in the case of javascript.

-In GHC, we have a call-by-need and a call-by-value version.
+In GHC, we have a call-by-need and a call-by-value HOAS version.
 The difference in the source code is just a couple of bangs.
+We also have an AST interpreted CBV normalizer.
+The interpreter is fairly efficient, but we don't have any optimization on the object language.

 In Coq, we use well-typed impredicative Church encodings, which are slightly more expensive than the untyped ones, because it also abstracts over a type